3246251196/adtools_testing/README.md

 tests, which include some useful variables if needed).
 A standalone test is shown in "99_rjd_standalone"; the test framework will still build it for you.

+The test framework will log all output to a file named log.txt inside the test folder, but, this log file is primitive.
+Your Standalone test's makefile should handle logging on its own.

+Standalone tests are also added to the final archive under the folder named "Standalone_Tests".

 ### Integration into the test framework
 Alternatively, use the existing framework which attempts to make life easier.
 The only target required would be "$(PROG)".
 There is a makefile